lowcodeunit/public-web-docs/docs/getting-started/global-edge-network.md

 #### Microsoft Azure

-Leveraged for SSL certificates for many of our different deployment scenarios, Microsoft Azure is a world-class leader for many development needs.
+Leveraged for SSL certificates for many of our different deployment scenarios, Microsoft Azure is a world-class leader for development needs.
 [Learn more about SSL with Azure](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate).

 <!-- #### Let's Encrypt -->